 Visit HGSE admissions to learn more about application requirements and deadlines, and to get important information about financial aid.
 Applications are due in January of the academic year you plan to enroll.

-If you have questions about the admissions process or want to learn more about the benefits of the Higher Education Program, please contact our admissions liaison, Sarah Brickey-Nguyen, at firstname.lastname@example.org or 617-495-3414.
-If you have specific questions about HEP program requirements, please contact the HEP Program Administrator, Abbie Bloom, at email@example.com or 617-496-4816.
+If you have questions about the admissions process or want to learn more about the Higher Education Program, please contact our admissions liaison Sarah Brickey-Nguyen at email@example.com or 617-495-3414.
+If you have specific questions about program requirements or experience, please contact program administrator Abbie Bloom at firstname.lastname@example.org or 617-496-4816.